hoodiehq/editorial/README.md

 When claiming a task please do the following:

+1. Find a task with the green `help wanted` label
-1. Claim this issue (`comment on the issue or assign yourself`)
+2. Claim this issue (`comment on the issue or assign yourself`)
-2. Remove `ready` label, add `in progress` label
+3. Remove `ready` label, add `in progress` label
-3. If possible, give an indication of the timeline :relaxed:
+4. If possible, give an indication of the timeline :relaxed:

 __If you are brand new to Hoodie__ check out our [contribution guide](http://hood.ie/contribute/).
 We’re looking for people of all sorts, so don’t be afraid to get involved.
 If you’re passionate about contributing to a great community, we want you!